what is the purpose of a deposition what is the purpose of a deposition

 Why are depositions conducted privately?

-Depositions are conducted privately to gather preliminary evidence without public scrutiny, protecting the privacy and rights of individuals involved.
+Depositions are conducted privately to gather preliminary evidence without public scrutiny, protecting the privacy and rights of the individuals involved.
 The confidentiality helps ensure fair legal proceedings by minimizing external influence and pressure.

 Can deposition transcripts be used in court?